dsimmer/localRender/README.md

 Basically just a chron that looks for outputs from a command line job and keeps running until they are done

+// If we use the Maya installation, render.exe needs to be on the path and use the below command
+// Render.exe -r redshift -gpu {0} <scene_file>

 todo:
 render out of Google drive
 static ip for render trigger https://openwrt.org/ raspberry pi wakes main comp?